Floating shelves are an ingenious way to add storage without taking up floor space.

 One last check in the mirror before you leave can save you the embarrassment of having spinach in your teeth or a less-than-perfect hairdo.

 If you do install a wall shelf near your door, hooks are a necessity.
-These hooks can hold keys, hats, purse handles, canes, and umbrellas.
+These hooks can hold keys, hats, purses, canes, and umbrellas.

 If you are a sports enthusiast, use the hooks to hold your tennis racket, jump rope, or resistance bands.